peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 The `credential_status_detail` claim MAY be present and if present MUST be an object.
 The semantics of the claims within the `credential_status_detail` object are determined by the Credential Issuer.

-An example of bolean detail status is:
+An example of boolean detail status is:

 ~~~
 {